Blog

 Together, Sapia and Lever deliver an approach that is:

-• Measurable DiscoverInsights, our operations dashboard that provides clear reporting on recruitment, including pipeline shortlisting, candidate experience and bias tracking.
+• Measurable: DiscoverInsights, our operations dashboard that provides clear reporting on recruitment, including pipeline shortlisting, lever candidate experience survey, and bias tracking.

-• Competitive The Sapia and Lever experience is loved by candidates, ensuring you’ll attract the best candidates, and hire faster than competitors.
+• Competitive: The Sapia and Lever experience is loved by candidates, ensuring you’ll attract the best candidates, and hire faster than competitors with hire lever.

-• Scalable Whether you’re hiring one hundred people, or one thousand, you can hire the best person for the job, on time, every time.
+• Scalable: Whether you’re hiring one hundred people, or one thousand, you can hire the best person for the job, on time, every time with Lever ATS.

 • Best-in-class Sapia easily integrates with Lever to provide you with a best-in-class AI-enabled HRTech stack.